sweenejp/mnca-message-board-template/posts/applying-mendels-principles-part-2-unit-2-lesson-3.md

 <div class="youtube-container"><iframe class="responsive-iframe" src="https://www.youtube.com/embed/YJHGfbW55l0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 Do you know what blood type you are?
-Your blood type is a result of combinations of A, B, and O alleles.
-A and B are dominant alleles and O is a recessive allele.
+Your blood type is a result of combinations of *A*, *B*, and *O* alleles. *A* and *B* are dominant alleles and *O* is a recessive allele.
 Watch the video for a better understanding.

 <div class="youtube-container"><iframe class="responsive-iframe" src="https://www.youtube.com/embed/9O5JQqlngFY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>